MEET THE COACHES

 Coach Gordy grew up in Grayslake and attended Grayslake Community High School.
 He went on to attend the University of Wisconsin—Whitewater, where he earned both, his Bachelor's and Master's degrees.
 Coach Gordy started teaching and coaching football at Antioch in 1977.

 "I've always loved football; to me there was always something special about taking the 22 starting positions, plus special teams, and choreographing all of those individuals into one interactive unit, with a single goal in mind.
-I retired from teaching in 2010, but I have continued coaching football and softball at Antioch.
+I retired from teaching in 2010, but I have continued coaching football at Antioch.
 At different times I've been the linebackers coach as well as the defensive line coach, and also did a 23 year stint as Antioch’s defensive coordinator."
 Coach Gordy mainly works with the defensive line at Antioch.

 In 2019 Coach Gordy was inducted into the Illinois High School Football Coaches Hall of Fame.